laurakalbag/accessibilityforeveryonedotsite/laws-and-guidelines.page.md

 title: Laws and Guidelines
 index: 8
 layout: ./Chapter.layout.js
+script: |
+  import ChapterUpdate from './ChapterUpdate.fragment.js'
 ---
+<${ChapterUpdate}/>

-Let’s face it, guidelines and standards are often really boring—and it can be hard to see how the principles apply in the context of your own projects.
-Legalese alone makes for a tough read:
+<div id="start"><p>Let’s face it, guidelines and standards are often really boring—and it can be hard to see how the principles apply in the context of your own projects.
+Legalese alone makes for a tough read:</p></div>

 > More than one way is available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.